JOIN NOW for exclusive pricing & express shipping

 Authoritative Sources

-Background on gene and protein context is available from MedlinePlus Genetics on BDNF.
+Background on the BDNF gene and biologic role is available from MedlinePlus Genetics on BDNF.

-Gene-level reference details can be reviewed at NCBI Gene BDNF.
+Gene-level reference information can be reviewed at NCBI Gene: BDNF.

-A broader scientific overview is summarized in Brain-derived neurotrophic factor and its clinical implications.
+A peer-reviewed scientific discussion of BDNF biology and clinical implications is available in Brain-derived neurotrophic factor and its clinical implications.

 This content is for informational purposes only and is not a substitute for professional medical advice.